prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 {{< figure src="/tutorials/MUSHR-DL/driving_standalone.PNG" width="400">}}

 However, you'll also notice that right as the environment is loaded, your mouse gets centered on the screen.
-Moving the mouse up and down will increase the throttle or apply braking (or reverse the car if it has come to a halt already).
+Moving the mouse up and down will increase the throttle or apply brakes (or reverse the car if it has come to a halt already).
 Moving the mouse left will turn the steering left and vice-versa.
 Small mouse movements should be sufficient to completely control both the throttle and the steering.

 Once you're confident in your driving ability with the mouse, you can start recording the data.
 Key bindings:

-**K :** toggles recording (does not save recording to hard drive when recording is turned off)
+**K:** toggles recording (does not save the recording to the hard drive when recording is turned off)

-**O :** aborts recording (and saves it to the hard drive in the same directory as MUSHR-DL) and shuts down the simulator.
+**O:** aborts recording (and saves it to the hard drive in the same directory as MUSHR-DL) and shuts down the simulator.
 It can also shut down the simulator even if recording has not started; its essentially an abort button)

-**M :** enables manual steering control
+**M:** enables manual steering control

-**A :** enables autonomous steering control (if neural net model exits)
+**A:** enables autonomous steering control (if neural net model exits)

 The last two key bindings are not relevant for data collection, so just pay attention to the first two keys for now.

 ##### Note:
 If you're running this tutorial on python version <3.6, you may get an error related to the screeninfo package.
 In that case, open the file MUSHR-DL/key_check.py and remove all the lines related to screeninfo and set **screen_width** and **screen_height** to the pixel width and height of your monitor

-2. **Post processing**:
+2. **Post-processing**:
-The next step is to run post processing on the collected data: post processing involves, at minimum, shuffling of the data, and creation of the labels for each image.
+The next step is to run post-processing on the collected data: post-processing involves, at minimum, shuffling of the data, and creation of the labels for each image.

     Options available for this file are: